 - 3 – 4 Tablespoons sugar-free chocolate chips I like Lily’s Brand**

-Next, using a large spoon, scoop out large spoonfuls of batter and place onto prepared baking sheet.
-Don’t fuss with shaping them too much; I like this because it keeps them looking rustic.
-Spray the tops lightly with oil spray and dust with a little sprinkle of xylitol.
+Remove batter from the fridge and lightly dust a large cutting board or clean counter with tapioca flour or arrowroot.
+Place the batter in the center and form into a log that's about 12 inches long and 2 - 3 inches tall.
+Using a sharp knife, cut into triangles.
+It might help to lightly spray your knife with oil.
+Place scones onto your prepared baking sheet and lightly spray the tops with oil spray and dust with a little sprinkle of xylitol (or coconut sugar).
 Bake for about 12 - 15 minutes or until golden brown.
 Remove from the oven and let rest for 5 minutes on the baking sheet before transferring to a cooling rack or serving.

 *Option to use coconut sugar or maple sugar in equal amounts if Candida is not an issue.